Godzshaka/projetoarca/README.md

 The app's default data will be populated by db/Seeds.rb file

-The app's root directory was set to /cities and allows the search by State and/or City, showing the matching City(in case there is any) and the City's State.
+This app allows searching by State and/or City, showing the matching City (in case there is any) and the City's State.

-This project was developed using Docker, to build the container, run the command bellow:
+This project was developed using Docker, to build the app's container, run the command bellow:

 `docker-compose up`